 After making her way onto the stage at Britain’s Got Talent in 2009 and stunning audiences with her angelic voice, Susan Boyle shot to stardom overnight.
-After releasing an album and it becoming the number one album of 2009, Boyle has continued to record albums, with her latest being a collection of Christmas songs.
+After releasing an album that became the number one album of 2009, Boyle has continued to record albums, with her latest being a collection of Christmas songs.
 But, that is not why she is making headlines lately.
-Instead, her recent mental health revelation is what is grabbing attention.
+Instead, her recent mental health revelation is what is grabbing the public’s attention.

 After noticing some troubling symptoms that were never fully diagnosed when she was a child, Boyle went to her doctor and found out that she has Asperger’s.
 When she was younger, she was told that she had brain damage, which caused her to experience some of the many side effects of this disorder.
 Shortly after finding out the news, Boyle went public with her diagnosis, making her one of the very few public figures to disclose a significant mental condition.

 Asperger syndrome, also known as Asperger’s, is a developmental disorder that is classified as a condition on the autism disorder spectrum.
 Many people refer to Asperger syndrome as a high-functioning form of autism, meaning that those who have this disorder have less developmental challenges than those who have different forms of autism.
 However, people who have been diagnosed with Asperger’s certainly have various challenges which affect their daily lives.

 Asperger syndrome affects the way people think and behave.
 It also impacts the way individuals interact with others.
 It can be challenging for people who have this developmental disorder to build strong relationships with other people because Asperger’s tends to cause people to struggle to read other people’s way of communicating.
 This misreading and misunderstanding often cause people with Asperger syndrome to become distant from those around them.